 Overall, the daily schedules followed by most people differ markedly from the schedules they would prefer to follow if they weren’t encumbered by work and family responsibilities.
+Sleep patterns can also affect sexual health, more about medications here.
 This is most clearly indicated by the fact that on a daily basis fully 85% of the people follow an early bird schedule in the morning, but given any choice in the matter, only 22% would continue to do so.
 By far, the greatest majority of people would prefer to rise after 7:45 in the morning, but instead they are regularly rising before 6:30 and 7:00 in the morning.

 At the opposite end of the scale, 21% of the people would prefer to rise at 10 or 11 o’clock in the morning, but only about 2% have this luxury on a daily basis.
 Interestingly, the people in the survey who followed this schedule on a daily basis had occupations in the arts or entertainment fields.